caioperess/coffee-shop/api/README.md

 - [x] The user should be able to delete a coffee from the cart
 - [x] The user should be able to edit the quantity of an item in the cart
 - [ ] The user should be able to retrieve his purchase history
-- [ ] The user should be able to fetch his cart
+- [ ] The user should be able to fetch his cart items
 - [ ] The user should be able to purchase coffees
 - [x] The system must allow products to be created